 Hydro Hacker Operatives (H2O) is a game of hydropunk Robin Hoods who steal water from the rich corporations to provide it to their neighborhood.
-This game is currently in development, and we are hoping to have it ready for a Kickstarter in 2017.
+This game is currently in development, and once we have a ready to go ashcan, we will bring the game to Kickstarter.
 H2O is a Powered by the Apocalypse game, but like many similar games (such as Headspace) it has drifted from the core PbtA system by adding on mechanics for hydro hacking and Neighborhoods.

 So here’s the short of it…we fucked up.
 Not you and I, but the collective “we” known as humanity.
 Pretty much since the crying Native American guy, nearly 300 years ago, we have been slowly fucking up the environment, and now in 2265 we are living with the consequences.
 That’s the thing.
 Everyone thought that ecological collapse would be some catastrophic disaster, like some stupid movie, but that day never came.
 We thought we were saving the environment by making small, insignificant wins and patting ourselves on the back, and all the while the corporations continually screwed us.
 Screwed us all.